-Benefits are calculated based on years and months of service, member age and the average salary from the sixty successive-month period (five years) with the
+Benefits are calculated based on years and months of service, member age and the average salary from the sixty successive-month period (five years) with the highest gross salary.
+Formulas for MSRS defined benefit plans are shown in Exhibit 5.

 Retirement Plan Benefit Formula State Employees Members hired before July 1, 1989: Step or Level formula, whichever is greater.
 (General Plan) Members hired on or after July 1, 1989: Level formula.
 Step formula: 1.20 percent of the high-five average salary for each of the first 10 years of covered service, then 1.70 percent for each year thereafter.
 It also includes full benefits under the Rule of 90 (age plus years of allowable service equals 90).
 Level formula: 1.70 percent of the high-five average salary for all years of covered service, with full benefits at normal retirement age.
 Not Rule of 90 eligible.
 State Patrol 3.00 percent of the high-five average salary for each year of allowable service.
 Allowable service used to determine benefits is limited to 33 years, with a refund of employee contributions for excess years of service.
 Members with at least 28 years of service as of July 1, 2013, are not subject to this service limit.
 Correctional Employees For employees hired before July 1, 2010: 2.40 percent of the high-five average salary for each year of allowable service, prorated for completed months.
 For employees hired after June 30, 2010: 2.20 percent of the high-five average salary for each year of allowable service, prorated for completed months.
 Monthly benefits can be received either as level lifelong payments or accelerated payments until a reversion age of 62 or 65.
 Upon attaining the reversion age, the benefit is adjusted actuarially to a lower, permanent amount.
 Judges - Tier 1 2.70 percent of the high-five average salary for each year of allowable service prior to July 1, 1980, then 3.20 percent for each year of allowable service after June 30, 1980.
 The maximum benefit a Tier 1 program member receives is 76.80 percent of high-five average salary.
 Judges - Tier 2 2.50 percent of the high-five average salary for each year of allowable service.
 There is no maximum benefit for Tier 2 program members.
 Legislators For members first elected prior to January 1, 1979: 5.00 percent of high-five average salary for the first eight years of service prior to January 1, 1979, then 2.50 percent for subsequent years.
-For members elected after December 31, 1978: 2.50 percent of the high-five average salary for each year of allowable service.
+For members elected after December 31, 1978: 2.50 percent of the high-five average salar for each year of allowable service.

-E. Defined Contribution Retirement Funds Membership Statistics, Contribution Information, and Plan Descriptions services for the four MSRS defined contribution funds.
+E. Defined Contribution Retirement Funds Membership Statistics, Contribution Information, and Plan Descriptions

+MSRS contracts with a third-party administrator, Empower Retirement[TM] (Great-West Life & Annuity Insurance Company), to provide various recordkeeping services for the four MSRS defined contribution funds.
 Membership statistics as of June 30, 2020, are provided in Exhibit 6.

-MSRS contracts with a third-party administrator.
-Empower RetirementTM (Great-West Life & Annuity Insurance Company), to provide various recordkeeping